yagel313/Tic-tac-toe/README.md

 simple instructions:
 Setup and Run the Server:
+run npm install
 Ensure you have Node.js installed on your machine.
 Compile TypeScript into JavaScript (if not done already): bash